jennafrank/Brute_force-Lab/README.md

 <h2>Description</h2>
-<b>This repository contains a PowerShell script designed to parse Windows Event Log information for failed RDP attacks.
-It utilizes a third-party API to gather geographic information about the attackers' location.
+<b>This repository had my heart racing!
+It houses a potent PowerShell script crafted to dissect Windows Event Log data, specifically targeting failed RDP attacks.
+Using a third-party API, the script uncovers the geographic origins of these malicious assaults.

 </b>
 <br />
 <br />
-The script is utilized in a demo scenario where Azure Sentinel (SIEM) is set up and connected to a live virtual machine acting as a honeypot.
-Live attacks, specifically RDP brute force attempts, are observed from various locations worldwide!
-A custom PowerShell script is employed to retrieve the attackers' geolocation information and plot it on an Azure Sentinel Map.
+In this thrilling demo, I showcase the script's prowess by integrating it with Azure Sentinel (SIEM) and deploying it alongside a live virtual machine configured as a honeypot.
+Prepare to witness real-time RDP Brute Force attacks from across the globe.
+With this custom PowerShell script, I unveil the attackers' geolocation information and visualize their movements on an Azure Sentinel Map!
 <br />
 <br />
 <p align="center">